 Michael's First Words

-Amazing grace Equine Therapy serves many children and adults who have been diagnosed with Autism Spectrum Disorder and one 12 year old young man came to our program without the ability to speak. was highly functional in many areas of his life however his inability to speak caused his biggest challenge.
+Amazing Grace Equine Therapy serves many children and adults who have been diagnosed with Autism Spectrum Disorder and one 12 year old young man came to our program without the ability to speak.
+He was highly functional in many areas of his life, however his inability to speak caused his biggest challenge.

 In the midst of his 3rd riding session, he was asked to tell his horse to ‘walk on’, as a command to have his horse move forward.
 Previously, his lesson instructor would always ask him for the command, hoping that he would respond, but eventually giving the command herself.